DaveWM/willa/README.md

 ## Getting Started

 Willa represents your topology as a map, containing 3 keys:
-* `:entities` - an entity is a map containing information about a topic, `kstream`, or `KTable`.
+* `:entities` - an entity is a map containing information about a topic, `KStream`, or `KTable`.
 The `:entities` map is a map of identifier to entity.
 * `:workflow` - a vector of tuples of `[input-entity-id output-entity-id]`, similar to a [workflow in Onyx](http://www.onyxplatform.org/docs/cheat-sheet/latest/#job/:workflow).
 * `:joins` - this is a map representing all the joins/merges in your topology as data.
 It is a map of a vector of entity names involved in the join, to a join config.